 Along with being used as a health-promoting treatment, HBOT has also been adopted as a performance-enhancing therapy by athletes, gymnasts, and other competitors.
 HBOT has also been used in the management of:

-Research is ongoing, finding new treatment options and indications for HBOT.
-There have been early indicators that HBOT may be an early intervention treatment for victims of Long Covid.
+Research is ongoing to find new treatment options and indications for HBOT.
+There have been early indicators that HBOT may be an early intervention treatment for victims of Long COVID.

 Common Q&A about Hyperbaric Oxygen Therapy